 Now that you know the key ingredients of a goodwill letter, it’s time to put your thoughts on paper.
 If you’re wondering how best to structure those thoughts, I’m pleased to share a sample goodwill letter that addresses a late payment for a credit card:

 My name is Rick Miller, and my account number is XXXX-XXXX-XXXX-XXXX.
 I have been a satisfied customer of [creditor name] for [number of] years.

-Your outstanding customer service is the reason I’ve remained a loyal customer, and I’ve always considered it a priority to make all my payments on time.
-Unfortunately, I fell short of my own standards earlier this year, and I was over a month late with a payment.
+Your outstanding customer service is the reason I’ve remained a loyal customer.
+I’ve always considered it a priority to make all my payments on time.
+Unfortunately, I fell short of my own standards earlier this year.
+I was over a month late with a payment.

-I realize in retrospect that I should have anticipated that finance charge, and I wish I had taken a moment to just open and read those statements.
+I realize in retrospect that I should have anticipated that finance charge.
+I wish I had taken a moment to just open and read those statements.
 That was a big mistake, and I can assure you it won’t happen again.
-From now on, I will always open every piece of mail that I receive from you, and I recently opted into email alerts just to provide an added layer of redundancy.
+From now on, I will always open every piece of mail that I receive from you.
+I recently opted in to email alerts just to provide an added layer of redundancy.

-Your records will show that I had never been late with a payment until this unfortunate oversight, and I have been prompt with the past two monthly payments since getting caught up.
+Your records will show that I had never been late with a payment until this unfortunate oversight.
+I have been prompt with the past two monthly payments since getting caught up.

 As a long-time customer in good standing, I respectfully request that you apply a goodwill adjustment to remove the late payment from my file.